adou600/IosContinuousIntegration/README.md

 # Continuous Integration with Fastlane and Jenkins

-Demo project which can be used to setup continuous integration for iOS 9 projects.
+Demo project which can be used to test how continuous integration works for iOS 9 applications.

-Follow the steps outlined in this document to set up continuous integration with Fastlane and Jenkins.
+Follow the steps outlined in this document to set up a minimal continuous integration workflow with Fastlane and Jenkins.

 ## Environment and Tools installed

  - Mac OS 10.11 El Capitan
  - Xcode 7.0.1
  - iOS 9 project with cocoapods setup for Alamofire 3.0.0